aaiken1/fin-data-analysis-text/_sources/chapters/2_2_vscode.md

 ### Tips, Tricks, and Shortcuts

 The more you use VS Code, the faster you'll get.
 They have a [tips and tricks](https://code.visualstudio.com/docs/getstarted/tips-and-tricks) guide that is helpful.

+You'll come across the term **linting**.
+In fact, the Python extension for VS Code comes with a "linter".
+Linting is about finding [syntax and stylistic errors in your code](https://code.visualstudio.com/docs/python/linting).

 ```{margin}
 ```{note}